rempsyc/rempsyc/README.md

 #> gear  0.48 -0.49 -0.56 -0.13  0.70 -0.58 -0.21  0.21  0.79  1.00  0.27
 #> carb -0.55  0.53  0.39  0.75 -0.09  0.43 -0.66 -0.57  0.06  0.27  1.00
 #>
-#>  [Correlation matrix 'mycormatrix.xlsx' has been saved to working directory (or where specified.]
+#>  [Correlation matrix 'mycormatrix.xlsx' has been saved to working directory (or where specified).]
 ```

 <img src="man/figures/cormatrix.png" width="100%" />